If you’re wondering which are the best holiday destinations in India during the monsoon season, you’re on the right

 Matheran is about 100 km from Mumbai and 70 km from Thane.
 You can board a train to Neral from Mumbai and then take the famous toy train to reach Matheran.

-Besides these, there are many more beautiful places that you can visit every monsoon such as JODHPUR, AGRA, DALHOUSIE, DHARAMSHALA, AND SHIMLA.
+Besides these, there are many more beautiful cities and monsoon holiday destinations in India you can visit such as JODHPUR, AGRA, DALHOUSIE, DHARAMSHALA, AND SHIMLA.

 The rains have the power to make everything look fresh, new and full of life.

 However, make it a point to inquire about climatic conditions before planning your trip as landslides and floods are not uncommon in many areas.

 Make sure to carry umbrellas, raincoats, including a first-aid kit, medicines, for a safe and enjoyable monsoon trip.

 Written by Akanksha, The Dependable Writer